Regulations Governing the Use of Computer Facilities and Services

 - Print ONLY if absolutely necessary.
 Save the environment!

-- Store your data on either floppy diskettes, ZIP disks or your network home directories.
+- Store your data on your portable media or your network home directories.
 Do not store files on machines in computer rooms.

 - Keep computer rooms clean and tidy.
 Eating or other activities that could affect the computer room's safety or tidiness are not allowed.